Emergency Call ✆ 40-500-500

 Overview

-Charnock Hospital’s Department of Cardiothoracic and Vascular Surgery is the most experienced in the state with an expert team of Cardiac and Thoracic surgeons.
-We specialize in a range of surgical interventions, from elective to emergency surgeries including heart valve disease, aortic aneurysms, CAD, arrhythmias, and heart failure.
-We are dedicated to meet the diverse cardiac surgery needs of adult patients with utmost precision and care.
+Charnock Hospital’s Department of Cardiothoracic and Vascular Surgery is the most experienced in the state, backed by an expert team of cardiac and thoracic surgeons.
+We offer a comprehensive range of surgical interventions, including both elective and emergency procedures, to treat conditions such as heart valve disease, aortic aneurysms, coronary artery disease (CAD), arrhythmias, heart failure, and congenital heart defects.

 Department Highlights